clojure-emacs/cider/doc/configuration.md

 make the hidden buffers visible.
 They'll always be visible in `list-buffers` (<kbd>C-x C-b</kbd>).

+### Prefer local resources over remote ones

-* To prefer local resources to remote (tramp) ones when both are available:
+To prefer local resources to remote (tramp) ones when both are available:

 ```el
 (setq cider-prefer-local-resources t)
 ```

-* Prevent <kbd>C-c C-k</kbd> from prompting to save the file corresponding to the buffer being loaded, if it's modified:
+### Auto-save Clojure buffers on load

+Normally CIDER would prompt you to save a modified Clojure buffer on <kbd>C-c C-k</kbd> (`cider-load-buffer`).
+You can change this behaviour by adjusting `cider-save-file-on-load`:

 ```el
 ;; Don't prompt and don't save